rupeshs/fastsdcpu/Readme.md

 ## 🚀 Fast 2 step inference (SDXL-Lightning - Adversarial Diffusion Distillation)

+SDXL-Lightning works with LCM and LCM-OpenVINO mode.You can select these models from app settings.

 Tested on Core i7-12700 to generate __768x768__ image(2 steps).

 | Diffusion Pipeline    | Latency       |